dorianquelle/dorianquelle.github.io/_posts/2023-10-14-Cheating-In-Titled-Tuesday.md

 # Introduction
 On September 14th, the Csquared Podcast welcomed Vladimir Kramnik, the former World Chess Champion, for a candid conversation about the increasing prevalence of cheating in online chess.
 Over the course of two engaging hours, Kramnik expressed his concern over the rampant cheating issue, even hinting that he himself has been disproportionately targeted on Chess.com.
 To examine the veracity of these claims, this article delves into data from 90 Titled Tuesday tournaments.

+This essay will start by providing an overview over the data.
+We will first explore how many games are played per player.
+We will then delve into openings - a measure that we need to define a cheater later on.
+Then we will explore one of the reasons why players play better against Kramnik than against Magnus.
+Finally, we will look at the performance of players and how we can identify cheaters.

 # Data & Methods
 The analysis is based on data collected from all early and late Titled Tuesday tournaments in 2023.
 The dataset encompasses 137,392 games from 90 distinct tournaments, featuring 3,525 players.

 ## Player Activity
 Table 1 presents the number of games played by selected players throughout the year.
 GM Sergei Zhigalko and IM Nikolai Vlassov are in a deadlock for the top spot, each having participated in 756 games.
 GM Hikaru Nakamura leads among the well-known players, ranking 21st with 579 games, while IM Eric Rosen and GM Magnus Carlsen have played notably fewer games, at 334 and 289 respectively.